andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - ✅ annotations = searchable tags
   - ✅ metadata = detailed custom data (not searchable)
   - ✅ inferred segments = downstream services auto-detected by X-Ray
+  - Summary:
+    - user → top-level field, searchable, meant for identifying request owner.
+      - if you set the user field on a segment to a unique identifier, you can search for segments associated with specific users in the X-Ray console or by using the GetTraceSummaries API.
+    - annotations → key/value tags, searchable, flexible.
+    - metadata → not searchable, for raw debug data.
   - X-RAY IAM managed policies:
     - Developers debugging apps → AWSXRayReadOnlyAccess
     - Applications uploading traces → AWSXRayDaemonWriteAccess